 Beware the “special” cards

-However, according to site Financial Field, there are exceptions to this rule.
-Rail companies often issue special commemorative cards to celebrate some event.
+However, according to the site Financial Field, there are exceptions to this rule.
+Rail companies often issue special commemorative cards to celebrate an event.
 These usually have a much more limited usage period.

 Example: in June 2022, Suica and JRE Mall released a card celebrating the 150th anniversary of rail services in Japan.
 That card expired back in March of this year!